Scott Sunken Garden: History

 "Even though the Scott House itself – the house that stood just west of the garden near the Jenison House/Scott Center – that formed the central feature of the property no longer exists, the garden stands out as a fine example of formal landscape garden design from the early twentieth century (various dates of construction from the mid-1920s to 1934-35 have been reported).
-As far as I’ve been able to determine from all the recent discussions, the garden is unique in Lansing as a formal garden that, designed for an urban residential setting, dates from the early twentieth century period when landscaped gardens and estates associated with them reached a height of design perfection, during what has been called the “Golden Age of American Landscape Design.”
-The Scott Sunken Garden, in my mind, possesses additional significance as a prime achievement of a local Lansing artisan, Nick or Nicolaas Isaac Willem Kriek.
+As far as I've been able to determine from all the recent discussions, the garden is unique in Lansing as a formal garden that, designed for an urban residential setting, dates from the early twentieth century period when landscaped gardens and estates associated with them reached a height of design perfection, during what has been called the "Golden Age of American Landscape Design."
+The Scott Sunken Garden, in my mind, possesses additional significance as a prime achievement of a local Lansing artisan, Nicolaas Isaac Willem Kriek.
 Kriek (1895–1978) was born in the Netherlands and, settling in Lansing in the early 1920s, founded the Cottage Gardens nursery in 1923.
 Bill Hicks, Mr. Kriek's grandson and today part of the still operating family-owned business, states that Nick Kriek built the Sunken Garden for Scott, from whom he had purchased the property on which the Cottage Gardens nursery was established in 1923.
-It seems logical to think that Kriek had a major hand in designing the garden to meet the Scotts’ wishes and requirements.
+It seems logical to think that Kriek had a major hand in designing the garden to meet the Scotts' wishes and requirements.
 The garden also possesses importance for its direct association with an important Lansing citizen, Richard H. Scott, who owned the property and had the garden created.
-Marilyn Lee's 2010 history of the garden states that Scott came to Lansing in 1898 to work for auto pioneer R. E. Olds and helped organize Olds’ Reo Motor Car Company and served as president of the company after Olds retired in 1923."
+Marilyn Lee's 2010 history of the garden states that Scott came to Lansing in 1898 to work for auto pioneer R. E. Olds and helped organize Olds' Reo Motor Car Company and served as president of the company after Olds retired in 1923."